swich11/item-sorter/README.md

 Item Picker for the UR5e specifically built for use in the MTRN4231 labs.

 # Table of Contents
--# Include a Table of Contents at the start of your README (this can be auto-generated).
+[TODO] Include a Table of Contents at the start of your README (this can be auto-generated).

 # Project Overview
 ## Customer Problem